bertofurth/Seagate-Central-Samba/README_MANUALLY_INSTALL_BINARIES.md

 not the old version (3.5.16).

 ### Customize samba configuration files
-The main samba configuation file /etc/samba/smb.conf needs to be modfied in order to work with modern versions of samba.
+The main samba configuration file /etc/samba/smb.conf needs to be modified in order to work with modern versions of samba.

 First make a backup of the original file just in case you wish to revert to the original version of samba.